 The Lunar New Year Parade in Chinatown, New York City

-A trip to the big city is a great way to break up a long winter — at least for us, and while February is kind of grey and dreary in New York City, this is definitely the most colorful event of the season.
+A trip to the New York City is a great way to break up a long winter — at least for us, and while February is kind of grey and dreary in Manhattan, this is definitely the most colorful event of the season.

 Have you been to a traditional Lunar New Year Celebration in America?
 Tell us more in the comments!